Solution

 The system should improve both speed and traceability.

-Teams should be able to review RFx responses in one workflow where requirement grading, pricing context, and deviations remain tied together and backed by evidence.
+Teams should be able to review RFx responses in one place where requirement grades, deviations, and source links remain tied together.

 What The Buyer Should Expect